Registered Nurse CV Example, Writing Tips & Questions

 Registered Nurse

-• Responded to emergency situations where patients are in life-threatening conditions by following the correct procedure and maintaining a calm and effective demeanor.
+• Responded to emergencies where patients were in life-threatening conditions by following the correct procedure and maintaining a calm and effective demeanor.

 • Recognized by fellow staff as the employee of the month for several months due to strong commitment to service and quality care.